netsage-project/netsage-pipeline/website/docs/devel/pipeline_dataset.md

 sidebar_label: Replay Dataset
 ---

+(We haven't been using this for a long time, so it may be out of date.)

 The Netsage Pipeline processes network data.
 Though there are some components and patterns we can use to test the behavior using things like the Ruby unit [tests](https://github.com/netsage-project/netsage-pipeline/tree/master/conf-logstash/ruby/spec) in logstash, and the [generator](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-generator.html) pligin, but the best test is to replay network data and inspect the output in the grafana dashboard.